How to come up with content ideas for your blog

 Research and find your voice

 Doing research about travel blogging during my lunch break has become a habit of mine.
-I have read up on newsletters, MailChimp and creating e-books.
-If you haven’t guessed it I’m planning on eventually creating a newsletter.
+I have read up on newsletters, MailChimp, and creating e-books.
+If you haven’t guessed it, I’m planning on eventually creating a newsletter.
 I downloaded a video on Youtube on how to create Instagram highlight covers using Canva.
 I’m looking at how to create travel infographics.
-I’m going to use BIRME to resize my images for Pinterest as I haven’t been pinning regularly as my photo sizes need to fit Pinterest specs.
+I’m going to use BIRME to resize my images for Pinterest, as I haven’t been pinning regularly and my photo sizes need to fit Pinterest specs.
 I might eventually write about Pinterest sizes and using BIRME if I find that my new Pinterest strategy works for me.
-My need to pin better led me to seek out information and what I found has the potential to be a helpful article for other bloggers.
+My need to pin better led me to seek out information, and what I found has the potential to be a helpful article for other bloggers.

 Research